OSSSC-edu/supply-chain.github.io/repo.md

 - [FOSS licenses](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses)

 ## Versioning, commit message
+In order to keep track of incremental changes in a software project repository, Git assigns unique identifiers to a snapshot of the state of the project at each commit.
+For example, [astropy](https://github.com/astropy/astropy) is a library that provides tools to work with astronomical data in the [Python language](https://en.wikipedia.org/wiki/Python_(programming_language)).
+Each [commit](https://github.com/astropy/astropy/commits/main) in astropy has its own __commit id__, as well as a brief description, or __commit message__, of the changes it includes.

-It is important to keep track of a software project as it evolves with time.
+Developers mark important milestones in their software project as it evolves with time.
 This is achieved by assigning __versions__ to the state of the project at a certain point in time.
 If a developer fixes an important [bug](https://en.wikipedia.org/wiki/Software_bug) or implements a new feature, a new [version](https://semver.org/) of the software is released.
+A new version is the culmination of smaller changes, such as multiple commits.
 It is good practice to [document the changes](https://keepachangelog.com/en/1.0.0/) included within a new version, so that users of the software are aware of them.

-In order to keep track of incremental changes in a software project repository, Git assigns unique identifiers to a snapshot of the state of the project at each commit.
-For example, [astropy](https://github.com/astropy/astropy) is a library that provides tools to work with astronomical data in the [Python language](https://en.wikipedia.org/wiki/Python_(programming_language)).
-Each [commit](https://github.com/astropy/astropy/commits/main) in astropy has its own __commit id__, as well as a brief description, or __commit message__, of the changes it includes.

 ## Beginner, Normal, Expert Level
 ## Industry Use Cases